THE BOONIES IN UTAH SURVIVAL GUIDE

 I think there is a halfway point between all that you get (or don’t get) with a city or suburbanite life and total immersion into a country lifestyle.
 You are looking for things like fresh air, trees that surround you, and peace of mind.
 You know that your new water supply will come from a well.
 That the septic waste tank will have to be maintained on a regular basis.
 Trash removal may require trips to the dump.
 With all that in mind, you just might be having second thoughts.

 In the city you could get to a grocery store within minutes.
 Restaurants were all over the place.
 Electronic gadgets had readily available networks to feed them.
 Home improvement and auto repair centers were close enough to meet your needs.
 Your garbage is picked up and endless water to your house only requires payments to the local utility.

-What Scenarios Can You Glean From Others?
+What Experiences Can You Glean From Others?

 A Note About This Topic:

-My daughter and her husband live that way in an area called Smith, Nevada.
+My daughter and her husband lived that way (at the time I wrote this article) in an area called Smith, Nevada.
 It is almost a half hour’s drive to the nearest town for minimum necessities.
 She does like going to discount places like Wal-Mart and Home Depot or Lowes for food or supplies.
-But they are located in Carson City, over an hours drive away.
+But those facilities are located in Carson City, over an hours drive away.
 A quick purchase at the grocery outlet down the block is out of the question.
 Add to that situation lots of travel in snow, freezing rain, or high winds.
 It is what I call the “Boonies in Nevada”.

-So Why Do City Slickers Leave?
+So Why Do City Slickers Leave Their Trustworthy Environments?